 First, the spatial units of study for the American case are the Economic Areas (EA), which represent regional relevant markets delimited for economic purposes.
 In contrast, in the EU the cluster mapping is made over administrative divisions (generally NUTS-2), which are defined by each member country following local criteria (in the case of Spain, historical and socio-political antecedents shaped the administrative divisions).
-This is relevant because the nature of the spatial units has an impact over the capacity of the similarity matrices to identify cross-industry linkages, and while for US the LC_Est/IO have the best performance as unidimensional matrices and COI/Occ have the worst ones, for Spain the LC_Est/IO have the worst performance and COI/Occ the best ones.
-Additionally, for the US case the similarity matrix with the best performance is a multidimensional one (LC_IO_Occ), and the authors never mix the LC and COI as they assume that such indicators capture similar linkages among industries.
-For the Spanish case that assumption is overlooked, and results show that the similarity matrix with the best performance is one constructed with the COI: the COI_IO_Occ.
+This is relevant because the nature of the spatial units has an impact over the capacity of the similarity matrices to identify cross-industry linkages, and while for US the LC_Est/IO have the best performance as unidimensional matrices and COI/Occ have the worst ones, for Spain the LC_Est/IO have the worst performance is a multidimensional one (LC_IO_Occ), and the authors never mix the LC and COI as they assume that such indicators capture similar linkages among industries.
+For the Spanish case that assumption is overlooked, and results show that the similarity matrix with the best performance with the COI: the COI_IO_Occ.